DV

 Strategy & risk

-JEPI tracks SPX with a covered call approach, while ROCQ tracks NASDAQ 100 using a covered call strategy.
+JEPI tracks SPX with a covered call approach, while ROCQ tracks NASDAQ 100 with a covered call approach.

 Fund details